 Passport and/or Visa Requirements

-ENTRY REQUIREMENTS: All U.S. citizens are required to present a passport, and do not need to obtain a visa.
-EXIT REQUIREMENTS: All persons leaving the Baja, pay a Government Departure Tax of approximately USD $22, which is usually included in your ticket.
+ENTRY REQUIREMENTS: All U.S. citizens are required to present a valid passport.
+Visas are not required for stays of less than 180 days.
+EXIT REQUIREMENTS: All persons leaving Baja, pay a Government Departure Tax of approximately USD $45, which should be included in your International ticket.

 Vaccinations are not required for entry into Mexico.
-Check with your doctor and the Centers for Disease Control on recommended vaccinations for travel at Traveler's Health CDC Mexico.
+Check with your doctor and the Centers for Disease Control on recommended vaccinations for travel at Health Information for Travelers to Mexico.